k-changwu/image-steganography-tool/README.md

 - **Katherine** 🧊
 Fixed uploading image error for regular LSB insertion.
 Added info, error, and waiting dialogs.
 - **Rickey** 🌪️
 Edited code to integrate all parts of project together.
 Cleaned code, removed debugging print statements, removed comments.
 Fixed other QOL bugs.
+Updated the readme with the brief project description.
+Created the Google Slides presentation.
+Designed the scavenger hunt challenge and playtested it.